• Skip to Content

 AJ 013 Criminal Procedures 3 Units

-Students analyze legal process in criminal proceedings from pre-arrest through appeal.
-Constitutional guidelines, interpretation of statutory and case law precedents, legal aspects of evidence, due process standards, and rules governing arrest and search and seizure are examined.
-Students also consider institutional responsibilities, process, and procedures of the U.S. justice system within a multicultural society.
+Students analyze and interpret legal praxis associated with criminal procedures from pre-arrest to appeal.
+Constitutional guidelines, interpretation of statutory and case law, legal aspects of evidence, due process, and rules governing arrest and search and seizure are examined.
+Students also consider institutional responsibilities, processes, and procedures of the U.S. justice system within a multicultural society.
 (C-ID AJ 122)

 Lecture Hours: 3 Lab Hours: None Repeatable: No Grading: L